Connecticut Teen Killed After High Speed Police Chase

-Posted On behalf of Michael D'Amico of D'Amico & Pettinicchi, LLC on Mar 29, 2014 in Fatal Motor Vehicle Accidents
+Posted On behalf of Michael D'Amico of D'Amico & Pettinicchi, LLC on Mar 29, 2014 in Car Accidents

 A deadly accident can tear apart family members and friends.
 Loved ones are generally even more torn apart when a teen has been faced with an untimely death in a fatal accident.
 This is true for this incident involving a police chase that ended with a teenager losing his life.
 A Connecticut man was charged with negligent homicide in relation to the devastating accident.